 Definitions.
 The following definitions are amended as set forth below:

-unis (as defined in Resolution No. 6649, or its successor of Party B) by S&P.
+Section 1.12 is amended with respect to Party B by replacing the existing language with the following: ““Credit Rating” means, with respect to Party B, the rating then assigned to such entity’s uninsured Electric Revenue Bonds (as defined in Resolution No. 6649, or its successor of Party B) by S&P.”

 Section 1.27 is amend by deleting the phrase “in a form acceptable to the Party in whose Favor the letter of credit is issued” and by replacing it with the following” “in the form attached hereto as Exhibit ___ attached hereto, with such changes as the issuing bank may require and as may be acceptable to the Party in whose favor the letter of credit is issued.
 All Letters of Credit shall be subject to the provisions set forth on Exhibit ___ attached hereto.”